As parents, it’s our job to protect our children from the anxiety and pain we face while raising them.

 I didn’t know what got into me; California was not a safe space for Democratic party criticism.

-I felt devastated about the election, however I also felt the need to protect my child from any generalization or anger to and of the pseudo other’.
+I felt devastated about the election, however, I also felt the need to protect my child from any generalization or anger to and of the pseudo other’.

 I am sure the most appropriate response, for them, was to be as angry and sad as they were—I was actually scared that I would be further alienated by admitting how I felt.

-There’s many reasons my son and I should be scared about losing our rights, safety, and sanity.
+There are many reasons my son and I should be scared about losing our rights, safety, and sanity.

 So much so, that my mother was warned not to allow my brother and I to go to school on 9/11, for fear we would be mistaken as an Arab in the Republican stronghold we lived in at the time.

 I’ve lived in two countries in the last decade that succumbed to this kind of xenophobic scapegoating—Cyprus and the United Kingdom.

 Because of how much damage this cause the economy and social psyche of the country, my most dominant motherly impulse, was to continue to teach my son about equality and ‘the other’ through teaching him about the benefits of asking simple questions, value kindness overpower, and to come from a love based response rather than a fear based one.